skulblaka24/vault-crypter/README.md

 * -cin: Add a crypt input file name without a path, just the name ! (default "input").
 * -con: Add a crypt output file name without a path, just the name ! (default "encryptedfile").

-### Step 5 - Decryption
+### Step 6 - Decryption
 ![alt text](docs/Vault_Workflow_-_Decryption.png "Decryption")

 To decrypt with an existing key inside the vault, you'll need to specify to vault-crypter which secret version to use with -sv.
 This is the minimal requirement.

 However if you have a custom KV path and custom secret name, you'll need to add to -sv: -pk and -sk.

 Command to decrypt:
 ```
 $ vault-crypter -d -sv <KV_VERSION_NUMBER> -din <INPUT_ENCRYPTED_FILE_NAME> -don <DECRYPTED_FILE_NAME>
 ```
-(Required argument: -din -sv, Optional: -sk -pt -kt -pk -don)

 Generally available arguments (not required):
 * -l: The Vault auth login method available are: token, userpass, approle (default "token").